 If you encounter any difficulties making or receiving calls while roaming, you can contact U.S. Cellular's Roaming Support Center.
-We are available 24 hours a day and can be reached toll-free at 1-888-872-7462.
-You can also call 611 (always a free call) from your wireless phone.
+We are available 24 hours a day and can be reached toll-free at 1-888-944-9400 or dial 611 from your handset.
 This will connect you to the customer service department of the carrier in whose network you are roaming.
 They can then assist you.

 3) Can I receive calls anywhere in the United States if I have my wireless phone turned on?